 We start by preparing the pinot noir reduction.
 Simply cook down the red wine with a bit of sugar until it becomes thick and syrupy.
 You can prep this in advance and store it in the fridge for up to two weeks.
-Once the reduction has cooled, the preparation of the pinot ritas is rather like making a classic margarita.
+Once the reduction cools, making pinot ritas is rather like making a classic margarita.
 Add some tequila, orange liquor, lime juice, and the pinot noir syrup to a cocktail shaker filled with ice.
-Shake, shake, and shake some more until the whole thing is iced down and well combined.
+Shake, shake, and shake some more until the whole thing chills.
 Pour the contents of the shaker into a salt-rimmed glass and garnish it with a lime wedge.
-Easy as pie, these pinot ritas are a simple, surefire way into the hearts of both wine enthusiasts and tequila lovers.
+Easy as pie, these pinot ritas are a surefire way into the hearts of both wine enthusiasts and tequila lovers.
 Everybody wins.

 So whip up a glass (or four) of these pinot ritas to start your week off on the right foot.
 These boozy treats are perfect for the fall and are a must-make in the weekends ahead.
 Give them a try and let me know what you think!
 Thank you again for all of your votes, support, and enthusiasm for baking and sweets.
 You guys make this worthwhile and I couldn’t ask for any more than what you’ve given me.
 Cheers to you!